kashifmehdi/kashifmehdi/README.md

 - 🌱 I’m currently learning **Web Development with Flask.👨‍💻**

-- 💬 Ask me about **Python,data Structures and other technical stuff will try my best to make you understand.🤷🏼‍♂️**
+- 💬 Ask me about **Python, Data Structures and other technical stuff will try my best to make you understand.🤷🏼‍♂️**

 - 📫 How to reach me **kashifmehdi53@gmail.com**

-- ⚡ Fun fact **I think I'm funny 🤣**

 <h3 align="left">Connect with me:</h3>
 <p align="left">